Heavey Technology Park: A Testament to Stillorgan-Rathfarnham RFC’s Resilience and Vision

-The Club executive at the time, led by Danny Shanahan and Mark Cooling, began seeking to identify alternative club grounds.
-Thankfully a pitch at Three Rock Rovers Hockey Club (Rathfarnham) was secured, securing the short to medium term future of the club.
+Faced with this uncertainty, the Club Executive, led by Danny Shanahan and Mark Cooling, acted swiftly to identify alternative rugby grounds.
+Fortunately, a pitch at Three Rock Rovers Hockey Club in Rathfarnham was secured, ensuring the short- to medium-term survival of the club.

-A presentation night was organised in the Clayton Hotel, Sandyford, with about 30 members in attendance.
-Could they help?
-We outlined the opportunity.
-There were a few raised eyebrows on the night, but a willingness shared amongst all to move forward.
-We raised enough for the planning stage, and the ball was rolling.
+A presentation night was organized at the Clayton Hotel, Sandyford, bringing together about 30 club members.
+Could they help make this vision a reality?
+The opportunity was outlined, met with some raised eyebrows but also a shared determination to move forward.
+That night, enough funds were raised to cover the planning stage, and with that, the ball was rolling.

 Maurice Ryan (“Mossy”) led the planning permission.
 The initial list of required surveys and designs was lengthy – Site drawings, Clubhouse drawings, Engineering Reports, Water Drainage Plans, Access and Transport Design, Construction Management Plan, Soakaway design, Architectural drawings, Geotechnical Surveys, Porosity testing, Floodlighting plans, Waste Water Treatment… and that was just phase 1.
 Mossy rolled up the sleeves.
 The initial planning application was submitted in December 2016.